Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Coupled particle MCMC

-Algorithm~\ref{alg:ccsmc} details the coupled conditional SMC update.
-The resampling of the particles in Steps~\ref{step:coupled_resampling} and \ref{step:final_resample} forms the main source of coupling across the two chains $x_{0:S}$ and $\bar{x}_{0:S}$.
+Algorithm~\ref{alg:ccsmc} details the coupled conditional SMC update which, like Algorithm~\ref{alg:cpimh}, builds on the SMC sampler in Algorithm~\ref{alg:smc}.
+The resampling of the particles in Steps~\ref{step:coupled_resampling} and \ref{step:final_resample} forms the main source of coupling across the two transition kernels applied on $x_{0:S}$ and $\bar{x}_{0:S}$.
+See \citet{Jacob2020} for a more elaborate introduction of an algorithm closely related to Algorithm~\ref{alg:ccsmc}, namely the coupled conditional particle filter.

 As in \citet{Jacob2020} and \citet{Lee2020}, we consider Algorithm~\ref{alg:coupled_sampling} for the coupled resampling.
-Earlier applications of Algorithm~\ref{alg:coupled_sampling} can be found in \citet{Chopin2015} for theoretical analysis of conditional SMC and \citet{Jasra2017} for multilevel particle filtering.
+Earlier applications of Algorithm~\ref{alg:coupled_sampling} can be found in \citet{Chopin2015} in the context of theoretical analysis of conditional SMC and in \citet{Jasra2017} within the setting of multilevel particle filtering.
 The algorithm samples from two discrete distributions such that the resulting two indices are equal with maximum probability \citep[Section~3.2]{Jasra2017}.

-We use systematic resampling (Algorithm~\ref{alg:sys_sampling}, Appendix~\ref{ap:sys_sampling}) for the empirical results.
+We use systematic resampling (see Algorithm~\ref{alg:sys_sampling}, in Appendix~\ref{ap:sys_sampling}) for our empirical results.
 Thus, we require a coupling for it. \citet{Chopin2015} derive a modification of systematic resampling for use with conditional SMC.
 We propose a coupling of this conditional systematic resampling for Step~\ref{step:coupled_resampling} of Algorithm~\ref{alg:ccsmc}.
-Appendix~\ref{ap:sys_sampling} details these algorithms.
+Appendix~\ref{ap:sys_sampling} gives the details for these algorithms.

-Step~\ref{step:cmcmc} of Algorithm~\ref{alg:ccsmc} involves a coupling of the MCMC update for ${\pi_{\alpha_s}(x)}$ across two chains.
-A coupling of two MCMC updates is a joint MCMC update with as marginals the initially given MCMC update.
-The coupling should at least be `faithful' \citep{Rosenthal1997}, i.e., it sustains any meeting of the chains.
-That is, if $x^i_s = \bar{x}^i_s$ initially, then that should still be true after the coupled MCMC updates of $x^i_s$ and $\bar{x}^i_s$.
-One way to achieve this minimal coupling is by using the same seed for the pseudorandom number generators in both MCMC updates.
-Better coupling of MCMC updates will further improve the coupling of our method.
+Step~\ref{step:cmcmc} of Algorithm~\ref{alg:ccsmc} involves a coupling of the inner MCMC update for ${\pi_{\alpha_s}(x)}$ across two chains.
+The coupling should at least be `faithful' \citep{Rosenthal1997}, i.e., sustain any meeting of the chains.
+That is, if $x^i_s = \bar{x}^i_s$ initially, then that should still be true after the coupled inner MCMC updates of $x^i_s$ and $\bar{x}^i_s$.
+A simple way to attain this minimal requirement is by using the same seed for the pseudorandom number generators in both chains.
+Better coupling of the inner MCMC updates could further improve the overall coupling of our method.